systemd is the service management framework in all major

 You can paste the command just like that into your terminal, since

 System Service Alternative

-There are a couple of common reasons that you’d have cause to install Fossil as a system-level service rather than the prior user-level one:
+There are some common reasons that you’d have good cause to install Fossil as a system-level service rather than the prior user-level one:

 There are just a small set of changes required: